coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 - `selected_values` (List of String) the values to filter by.
 When the type is `equals`, this field is optional, the filter will match only the selected values, and all the values if not set.
 When the type is `not_equals`, this field is required, and the filter will match spans without the selected values.

-<a id="nestedatt--layout--sections--rows--id--definition--pie_chart--thresholds--spans--filters--spans--observation_field"></a>
+<a id="nestedatt--layout--sections--rows--widgets--definition--gauge--query--data_prime--filters--logs--observation_field"></a>
-### Nested Schema for `layout.sections.rows.id.definition.pie_chart.thresholds.spans.filters.spans.observation_field`
+### Nested Schema for `layout.sections.rows.widgets.definition.gauge.query.data_prime.filters.logs.observation_field`

 Required: